abdsim/Li3OClBr-MACE-Active-Learning-MLIP/README.md

 python train.py > train.out
 ```

-The exact inputs, dataset paths, model settings, and output files depend on the specific active-learning iteration.
+The exact inputs, datasets, model settings, and output files depend on the specific active-learning iteration.

 ---